 The 2,000-mile trail stretched from Missouri to the Oregon Territory, passing 500 miles through Idaho, where travelers faced harsh desert landscapes and hazardous river crossings.

 The route largely followed the Bear River Valley and the Snake River in southern Idaho before heading north through what is now the Boise area and into Oregon.
 Many Idaho locales reflect this time in history: the city of Pocatello is named for the Northwestern Shoshone chief; the town of Fort Hall bears the name of an important trading post, and the town of Glenns Ferry developed around the site of a ferry launch that helped pioneers cross the Snake River.

 You can learn about the experiences of Oregon Trail travelers and the area’s native inhabitants at many points throughout the state, from historical markers to interpretive centers.
 Many sites are along or near U.S. Highway 30.
 Check out the list below to get your Oregon Trail adventures started.

 As pioneers entered present-day Idaho, they immediately came up Big Hill, a tough ascent for tired oxen and pioneers who had just crossed the Wyoming desert.
 What lay over the top, however, was even worse.
-The descent was so steep that the Oregon Trail travellers tied their wagon wheels together, locking them to keep the wagons from hitting the back of the oxen on the way down.
+The descent was so steep that the Oregon Trail travelers tied their wagon wheels together, locking them to keep the wagons from hitting the back of the oxen on the way down.

 You can still see the wagon-wheel ruts at the roadside pullouts on U.S. Highway 30, east of Montpelier (mileposts 440.1, 441.7 and 454.5).